pytorch/pytorch/docs/source/community/design.rst

 of operator definitions, then developed TorchScript and the C++ frontend.

-Still, working in Python provides easily the best experience for our
+Still, working in Python has easily provided the best experience for our
 users: it is flexible, familiar, and perhaps most importantly, has a huge ecosystem of scientific computing libraries and extensions available for use.
 This fact motivates a few of our most recent